-• When upgrading the software, follow the procedure in "Performing a Rolling Upgrade in an HAE Environment" on page 121.
+- When upgrading the software, follow the procedure in "Performing a Rolling Upgrade in an HAE Environment" on page 123. - Do not use a CXFS NFS edge server node running HA software as an NFS client.

 Requirements

 This chapter discusses the following requirements for a High Availability Extension (HAE) cluster using SGI resource agents: